Fishing Rights and Permits

 Marine fishing licenses can also be applied for and purchased from any Post Office in the province.

 It’s important to remember that there are specific regulations for different types of fishing.
-For example:

 Before you go fishing make sure which fish can or can’t be caught.
 Keep a copy of the South African Sustainable Seafood Initiative (SASSI) guide with you.
 This guide indicates which species are green, orange or red according to their vulnerability.